Huer's Hut: Description

 The Huer's Hut is a one-storey circular structure with walls made from stone rubble.
 An external staircase leads to a stone roof that is battlemented.
 There is a large opening on the sea-facing north wall flanked by splayed projecting walls.
 There is a triangular-headed window in the centre of the west face with two smaller, diamond-shaped openings on either side.
 The eastern face contains a pointed-arch window with a raised surround flanked by another diamond-shaped opening and a large, blocked-up, mullioned window.
 All the windows in the structure are unglazed and the northern opening, which acts as a doorway, is secured with metal gates.
 There is a fireplace in the centre of the structure with a single stack chimney.
+The building is constructed of local killas stone and lime mortar.
+The whole structure is further coated in lime and sand render and painted with limewash.

 Restoration

 By the early 21st century the structure had been damaged by exposure to wind and rain.
 The structure's owner, Cornwall Council, now leased to Newquay Town Council, with funding from a campaign headed by local man Jon Goodman who ran a Crowdfunding campaign including a £8,000 contribution from television presenter Phillip Schofield who grew up in Newquay, undertook restoration works after public pressure.
 These were completed on 19 December 2014 at a total cost of £30,000.
 The money left over from the crowdfunding campaign has been used to pay for ongoing maintenance.
 Funding was also received through small change which was tossed through the openings of the structure.
 This change has been stolen through the use of fishing nets and in October 2016 the gate lock was broken to gain access to the money.